kristerhedfors/touchfs/touchfs/content/plugins/README.md

 ## 📁 Special Files Explained

-### In Your Root Directory
+### In Your Working Directory

-`.touchfs/model.default`
+`.prompt`
+- Controls how content is generated
+- Can include specific guidelines or requirements
+- Example: `echo "Include error handling in all functions" > .prompt`

+`.model`
 - Sets the AI model for content generation
 - Must use models that support structured output (e.g., gpt-4o-2024-08-06)
-- Example: `echo "gpt-4o-2024-08-06" > .touchfs/model.default`
+- Example: `echo "gpt-4o-2024-08-06" > .model`

-`.touchfs/prompt.default`
-- Controls how content is generated
-- Can include specific guidelines or requirements
-- Example: `echo "Include error handling in all functions" > .touchfs/prompt.default`
+### Read-only Files in .touchfs Directory

 `.touchfs/README`
 - Auto-generated documentation about your filesystem